katherine-sweeney-1/The-Great-Diplomacy-Program/questions.md

         => Create special case coastal node object subclass with parent and sibling node functions (2b)

-        => Node object has unit object for "is_occ" if a unit object occupies the node (5)
+        => Node object has unit object for "is_occ" if a unit object occupies the node (5a)

-    To Do

-        => is occupied for node subclass so if one of subclass family nodes is occupied then all three in the family are occupied
+        => is occupied for node subclass so if one of subclass family nodes is occupied then all three in the family are occupied (5b)

 UNIT CLASS